VladimirAkopyan/WindowsIoTEverywhere/README.md

 Currently Intel provides board support packages for Atom BayTrail and Atom Apollo Lake prossesors.
 Cherry Trail Intel Atom prossesors are not supported.
 A device with unsupported prossesor would still boot up, but GPU acceleration won't work, and some peripherals won't work either.
 A Cherry Trail (Atom® x5-Z8300) Intel Compute Stick is one example of such device.
 This device may still be usefull for some purposes.

+Annabooks guys mention that they managed to get Windows IoT to work on I3 and I7 cpus and even get the graphics to work.
+See the *Recommended Reading* for details.

 ## Goals
 * Document which devices work and which don't.
 What works and what doesn't
 * Provide x86 and x64 apollo lake Images for quick testing of devices, so everyone doesn't have to download 50 metric tons of stuff just to test their device